You’ll love this classic crockpot beef chili with just 8 ingredients (and that’s counting salt and pepper!).

 1 large yellow or white onion, chopped

-2 (15 oz) cans red kidney beans, drained and rinsed
+2 (15 oz) cans of red kidney beans (rinse and drain the can)

 1 (14.5 oz) can diced tomatoes, with juice